5 ways to help you lower your risk of obesity

 According to Jennifer Ventrelle, MS, RD, a dietitian and lifestyle program director for the Rush University Prevention Center, this misalignment impacts all of the body's internal regulatory systems, including its ability to appropriately metabolize food.

 Fortunately, there are some simple ways to ensure that your behaviors and body rhythms are in perfect sync, including the following:

 If you go a long time without eating, your body uses hormones to tell your brain that you are hungry.
 Often times when we feel really hungry, we choose foods such as fast food, potato chips and cookies rather than taking the time to make a healthy choice.

 Eating three healthy meals at roughly the same time each day, and supplementing with two or three high-protein snacks (a handful of raw almonds or cashews, raw veggies with hummus, lowfat or nonfat Greek yogurt, a protein bar, etc.) will keep your appetite hormones in check and keep you feeling satiated.
 So you won't ever feel "starving" and will be less likely to have those late-night binges.

 We all know saturated fats aren't good for the heart, but according to studies, high fat diets can also disrupt your circadian clock.
 Foods that are high in saturated fats include high-fat cuts of beef, lamb and pork, chicken with the skin, whole-fat dairy products, butter, cheese, ice cream and lard.

-Instead, choose the "healthy" polyunsaturated and monounsaturated fats found in certain oils (canola, corn, olive, peanut, safflower, sesame, soybean and safflower), avocados, olives, nuts (almonds, peanuts, cashews, etc.), sunflower, sesame and pumpkin seeds, soy milk, tofu and fatty fish (salmon, tuna, mackerel, herring, trout and sardines).
+Instead, choose the "healthy" polyunsaturated and monounsaturated fats found in certain oils (canola, corn, olive, peanut, sunflower, sesame, soybean and safflower), avocados, olives, nuts (almonds, peanuts, cashews, etc.), sunflower, sesame and pumpkin seeds, soy milk, tofu and fatty fish (salmon, tuna, mackerel, herring, trout and sardines).